AngryCarrot789/FolderDeepSearchV2/README.md

 - CTRL + N - Toggle match when folder/file name starts with search term instead of containing it
 - CTRL + O - Shortcut for opening a folder
 - Pressing enter while the search term box is focused will begin the search

+## Extra details

+Searching file contents reads in chunks of 1024 bytes; does not load the entire file into memory.
+I wrote this to be as efficient as possible, using a fixed buffer size + size of the search term, and (n being the search term's string length) copies n number of chars from the end to the start, and when reading chars from files, begins at index n into the buffer.
+All of this in the case that the search term is split between 2 chunk reads

+Icon fetching is done mostly asynchronously, via the FileIconService.
+A "queued icon" is added to a concurrent queue.
+Those queues are then processed by a thread (which spends 10ms sleeping per tick, likely more due to thread time slicing).
+The actual icon resolution is performed on the main thread (via the dispatcher), due to the implications of creating Bitmaps outside of the main thread.
+Those bitmaps are then stored in an updateQueue, which are processed on another thread and finally delivered via the main thread using the dispatcher again

 ## Adding to windows context menus